linroger/Wealth-of-Nations/Financial Markets and Institutions/II. The Roles of Banks and Derivative Markets in Resolving Problems Inherent in Debt Contracts/Class 4- Restructuring Public Debt/Class Slide 4-Restructuring Debt Outside Bankruptcy.md

 - Value of bond as it stands= B
 - Value of new bond that you get if you tender,  vote yes and the vote passes: Bn
-- - Value of old bond if the consent vote passes (some covenants are removed): B'
+- - Value of old bond if the consent vote passes (some [[Class Slides 2 Discussion of Loan Covenants Vs. Bond Covenants|Covenants]] are removed): B'
 - - Payment for consent vote,  in addition to new bond = p.
 This is called the consent payment.
 - - If you hold it all the issue (are pivotal): you compare Bn +p to B.